NextCenturyCorporation/dig/README.md

 }
 ```

-When using [dig] to search an [Elasticsearch] index, the results are provided in
+When using [DIG] to search an [Elasticsearch] index, the results are provided in
 a simple, paged list view by default.
 Items in this view have a *short* description
 useful for displaying the first few key fields of a result.
 Additionally,
 results can be clicked on to provide a *full* listing view.
 The full description is a
 more informative slide out display that may or may not include images and may include all values of a
 particular result field.
-The full fiew may include multiple sections, each
+The full view may include multiple sections, each
 possibly set off by their own CSS class and containing one or more fields.
 However, this view is not intended to display the superset
 of fields for a result document.
 That duty is left to the [Details View]().
 The